Leibniz-HBI/Social-Media-Observatory/README.md

 This repository is the central communication and project management interface for the [Social Media Observatory](https://leibniz-hbi.github.io/SMO/) hosted by the Leibniz Institute for Media Research | Hans-Bredow-Institute (https://leibniz-hbi.de).
 It is meant to become an open and welcoming support ressource and knowledge exchange hub for researchers and journalists interested in and working with (social) media data.

-A landing page describing the goals and the concept of the SMO in detail will be available in early 2020.

 ## Issues and Tasks

 Any open questions or a new task that needs to be addressed?
 Just [add an Issue](https://github.com/Leibniz-HBI/Social-Media-Observatory/issues).